9 Facts Design Engineers Need to Know About Photo Etching

-For design engineers, creating a new metal part design means not only investing time in understanding part functionality but also determining which materials and manufacturing processes are suitable.
+For design engineers, creating a new metal part design involves investing time in research, collaboration, and determining which materials and manufacturing processes are suitable.
 What further complicates this process is project deadlines and budgetary constraints.

-When exhibiting at contract manufacturing shows, we meet many design engineers who are not familiar with the photo etching manufacturing process.
+When exhibiting at contract manufacturing shows, we meet many design engineers who are not familiar with photo etching.
 This lack of knowledge about the chemical etching process is understandable as there are only about 100 photo etching companies in the United States and a few hundred worldwide.
 Compare that with other metal fabrication technologies for thin metal components such as wire EDM, laser/plasma/ water jet cutting, stamping, electroforming, and CNC punching where the numbers are into the thousands

 Photo etching, which uses chemical etchants to wash away the unwanted metal sections that are not part of the design, is an alternative to traditional machining methods for thin metal pieces.